 Research supports the benefits of music activities for babies.
 Studies have shown that babies who experience music interactively with their parents:

-- Are easier to soothe
+- Smile more and are easier to soothe (emotional regulation)

 - Develop better early communication skills (ie. pointing at objects, waving goodbye)